 Should testing reveal low thyroid levels, your condition can be effectively managed in the vast majority of cases.
 Thyroid medication optimization is the usual first step in alleviating symptoms like dry skin.
 Keep in mind that you and your doctor are both individuals with your own set of sensitivities when deciding on a course of treatment.

 There are ways to help your thyroid other than taking a replacement hormone medication.

-- Renew your skin's look and feel with a blend of luxe botanical oils and CoQ10
+- PRODUCT + PURPOSE: Like a Phoenix being reborn from the ashes, renew your skin's look and feel with a blend of luxe botanical oils and CoQ10.

-- Phoenix Rosehip Anti-Aging Face Oil re-hydrates and revitalizes dry skin or any skin in need of replenishment and moisture renewal
+- RESULTS: Re-hydrates and revitalizes dry skin or any skin in need of replenishment and moisture renewal.

-- Apply 4-6 drops of Phoenix Face Oil to cleansed and toned skin morning and night, avoiding the eye area.
+- HOW TO USE: Apply 4-6 drops of Phoenix Face Oil to cleansed and toned skin morning and night, avoiding the eye area.
 Massage into skin and allow to absorb for 1-3 minutes before applying makeup.